Ordisoftware/Hebrew-Calendar/README.md

 - Code refactoring.
 - Update web links.

+>- Fix timer which displays parashah description box when the day before is not Shabbat.
+>- Fix calendar context menu is enabled when the top menu is disabled.
+>- Fix Yom Teruh'ah reminder box still showing when finished.
+>- Add submenu for all weather providers

 #### 2023.04.05 - Version 10.4

 - Fix celebration day context menu for show verses item.